Dirty Restaurant Secrets the Kitchen Crew Won’t Tell You

 Sometimes we touch more than food with our plastic gloves on

 Plastic gloves give cooks—and therefore, customers—a false sense of security.
 “Plastic gloves are more dangerous than bare hands,” says Howard Cannon, CEO of Restaurant Expert Witness and author of The Complete Idiot’s Guide to Starting a Restaurant.
 Michael Laiskonis, a New York pastry chef, agrees.
 “It’s easy to touch raw pork, then move onto touching another food item.
 Those very gloves become the vehicle for contamination when not changed often enough, or worse, when the same gloved hands that prepare food then go into a cash register.”
 Here are some sneaky ways you can save money while dining out.

 If our bathroom’s dirty, imagine what our kitchen looks like

 For a clear sign of a restaurant’s sanitation standards, just step into the restroom.
 “Reality is when the bathroom is filthy and every customer can see, just imagine how dirty the kitchen is where the customer can’t see,” says Cannon.
 Just because employees must wash their hands before returning to work doesn’t mean you—or your food—are safe.
-Check out more secrets health inspectors wish you knew.
+If your microwave has these problems, don’t ignore them; check out this and more secrets health inspectors wish you knew.

 That marked-up pasta dish pays my wages